lux4rd0/homeassistant/esphome/lilygo_t5_weatherflow.md

         version: 2.0.2
         platform_version: '4.3.0'

-The Lilygo T5 isn't in the official [esp32 board list](https://registry.platformio.org/platforms/platformio/espressif32/boards) yet but the [m5stack-core2](https://docs.platformio.org/en/latest/boards/espressif32/m5stack-core2.html) has the same configurations.
+The Lilygo T5 isn't in the official [esp32 board list](https://registry.platformio.org/platforms/platformio/espressif32/boards) yet, but the [m5stack-core2](https://docs.platformio.org/en/latest/boards/espressif32/m5stack-core2.html) has the same configurations.
 This helps with the 16MB Flash 8MB PSRAM.
-The reason we're specificying the framework is that using a lot of sensors from Home Assistant causes some kernal panics at startup.
+The reason we're specifying the framework is that using a lot of sensors from Home Assistant causes some kernel panics at startup.
 Once ESPhome is updated to newer frameworks, this may be removed.

     wifi:
       ssid: !secret wifi_ssid